StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 StatisticalRethinkingStan.jl is a DrWatson project, with some added/re-purposed subdirectories:

 1. `models`, which contains Stan language model scripts needed repeatedly,
-2. `notebooks`, used to store Pluto notebooks and
+2. `notebooks`, used to store the Pluto notebooks and
 3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingStan.jl repository)

-The `data` directory, in DrWatson accessible though `datadir()`, is only used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir()`.
+The `data` directory, in DrWatson accessible through `datadir()`, is only used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.

 This leads to a typical set of opening lines in each notebook:
 ```